 40 | 51.2 | 3500 |

-Please note that these numbers are averages and may vary from baby to baby.
-These figures are based on international guidelines for fetal weight and length.
-If the doctor finds that the baby’s weight and length is significantly lower than required for that stage of pregnancy as compared to Indian benchmarks, he may ask you to undergo further tests for detecting anomalies.
+Please note that the numbers in these foetal weight charts are based on international guidelines and may vary from one baby to another.
+If the doctor finds that the baby’s weight and length is significantly lower than expected for that stage of pregnancy as compared to Indian benchmarks, they may ask you to undergo further tests for detecting anomalies.

-If the fetal weight is below average, as determined by the ultrasound measurements and your weight gain, then the obstetrician might advice a bunch of other tests like amniocentesis where birth defects of the baby can be identified which might be the cause behind poor weight gain.
+If the foetal weight is below average, as determined by the ultrasound measurements and your weight gain, then the obstetrician might advise a bunch of other tests like amniocentesis, where birth defects of the baby can be identified, leading to poor weight gain.

 Disclaimer: The information in the article is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your doctor.